-So what happens when a conflict emerges?
-In such cases, the FOMC has said that it will follow a "balanced approach" to achieving its policy goals.
-I will elaborate at length on this later, but let me summarize how I think we should operationalize this approach today.
-We should keep our focus on our policy goals and should be highly attuned to both the likelihood and the costs of missing those goals.
-To me, the risks imposed on an economy forced to operate at the zero lower bound on policy rates are paramount.
+To me, the risks imposed on an economy forced to operate at the ZLB on policy rates are paramount.
+In an economy mired at the ZLB, interest rates cannot fall low enough to equate the supply of saving with the demand for investment - a constraint that then significantly impedes consumer spending, capital formation, and employment expansion.
 Accordingly, before the Fed raises rates we should have a great deal of confidence that we won't be forced to backtrack on our moves and face another painful period at the ZLB.
-We should be exceptionally patient in adjusting the stance of U.S. monetary policy - even to the point of allowing a modest overshooting of our inflation target to appropriately balance the risks to our policy objectives.
+And once we start, at least initially we should raise rates slowly to make sure the economy can weather less accommodative financial conditions.
+In sum, we should be exceptionally patient in adjusting the stance of U.S. monetary policy - even to the point of allowing a modest overshooting of our inflation target to appropriately balance the risks to our policy objectives.